 Tests to determine the need for chemotherapy

 If you have a small, early-stage invasive lobular carcinoma that did not spread to the lymph nodes and you will be taking hormonal therapy (see next section), you may wonder whether chemotherapy is really necessary as well.
 You and your doctor can discuss whether or not chemotherapy is right for your situation.
-You also may be eligible for one of three tests:
+You also may be eligible for a genomic test.

-All three tests can be done on a sample of preserved tissue that was removed from the breast during the original biopsy or surgery.
+All the tests can be done on a sample of preserved tissue that was removed from the breast during the original biopsy or surgery.

 If the cancer tested positive for hormone receptors, as is often the case with invasive lobular carcinoma, your doctor likely will recommend some form of hormonal therapy.
 In some cases of advanced ILC, hormonal therapy can be given before surgery to help shrink the tumors.
 Usually, though, hormonal therapy starts after other treatments such as chemotherapy or radiation therapy, unless these treatments aren’t needed.